MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/become-admin-and-make-purchases.md

 ## What's next?

-Now that you're the Office 365 administrator, you may want to do the following:
+Now that you're the admin, you may want to do the following:

 |****Task****|****Details****|
 |:-----|:-----|